bcooperstl/advent-of-code-2020/documentation/day21_part1.md

         * If work_done is true, break out of this; go back to single-elements before doing more pairs
 * At this point, all Allergens should be done.
 If not, more logic needs to be added to the program.

+### Updates for Part 2 ###

+All I need to do for part 2 is sort the allergen list alphabetically, and then create a comma-separated list of the ingredients that correspond to them.

 ## Things I learned ##

 Thinking though and developing the logic for the algorithm, especially to identify the matched-pair scenario.

+Well, it turns out that I didn't even need to develop the double-match category.
+Oh well, it was fun to do.